HomeDocumentationCode SamplesAPI ReferenceAnnouncementsModelsRelease NotesFAQGitHubVideos

 Step 1: Set up an Authorize button

-Set up an Authorize button on your application website that the selling partner can click to initiate authorization for your application.
-When the selling partner clicks the button, your website loads an OAuth authorization URI into the browser and the selling partner is redirected to an Amazon sign-in page.
-After sign-in, the selling partner is redirected to a consent page where they can approve your application to make calls to the Selling Partner API on their behalf.
-For information about constructing an OAuth authorization URI, refer to Constructing an OAuth authorization URI.
+Set up an Authorize button on your application website that the selling partner can select to initiate authorization for your application.
+When the selling partner selects the button, your website loads an OAuth authorization URI into the browser.
+Your website then redirects the selling partner to an Amazon sign-in page.
+After sign-in, your website redirects the selling partner to a consent page where they can approve your application to make calls to the Selling Partner API on their behalf.
+For more information, refer to Construct an OAuth authorization URI.

 📘